 A theme that came up a few times during the evening was the idea of the ‘messy place in the middle’ – that a solution is very rarely found at one extreme or another, but somewhere in the middle.
 Although that place can sometimes be uncomfortable, it is where creativity lives and usually where solutions are found.

 For example, in the Q&A after the talk, one question was “How far along does a movie need to be before you can know its release date?”

-Ed first relayed John Lasseter’s statement that ‘a film doesn’t get finished, it just gets released’.
-Ed then said that you can hurt a film by being too schedule-driven earlier in the process, but also by being too indulgent later in the process.
+Ed first relayed John Lasseter’s statement that a film doesn’t get finished, it just gets released’.
+Ed then said that you can hurt a film by being too schedule-driven earlier in the process and being too indulgent later in the process.
 Somewhere in that ‘messy middle’ the needs of the film change, but there is no precise formula.

 Thanks again to James Dempsey for taking the time to write up a brief review of the amazing speaking event between Ed and Pete.
 We have previously written a post about James’ Pixar and Disney movie tracker iPhone app, Watched Animation List Tracker (WALT) – read our full review.